dwyl/elixir-auth-facebook/README.md

 ## Step 2: The code

+> **Note**: we will need HTTPS to remove the error.

 You want to display a **login button** in a template.

-This button contains a `phx-hook` to a Javascript file `fbLoginHook`.
-There is a listener on the click event to trigger the Facebook dialog.
+There is a listener on the click event in the `facebook.js` module.

-It will be an external navigation to the Facebook login dialog form.
+It triggers the Facebook dialog form.

-Once you are connected, we send the users' data to the server with a `POST` request.
+Once you are connected, we send the users' data to the server.
 We therefor define an endpoint, and a handler in a controller.

 ### Add the login link in your template ✨